Triptolemus/scribe/README.md

   email: some.email@example.com,
   pw: 'some-password',

-  project:, // name of your Google project with access to Speech and Storage apis apikey:, // path to your Google apikey credentials bucket:, // name of the Google storage bucket available for your project.
+  project: 'my-project-12345', // name of your Google project with access to Speech and Storage apis
+  apikey: '/home/user/project/scribe/local/credentials.json', // path to your Google apikey credentials
+  bucket: 'my-project-bucket', // name of the Google storage bucket available for your project.

   // The receipt address for your transcription
   to_addr: 'some.other.email@example.com',